0xcire/food-service/README.md

 - Wanted to use React or Solid but focused on really limiting bundle size this go around.
 - Some things like figmas layer blur with 800px radius was not replacable with css or svg filters so just making slight adjustments where needed.
+  - At least with all solutions I tried.
+Seems no changes happen past blur radius or gaussianBlur of 100px.
 - I believe I have an eye for design yet, the ability to realize my ideas is not there yet.
 So, just proving I can use CSS and recreate designs.
 Wether that's a landing page for a client, app component from a design team, et cetera.